 Slovakian R&D startup Klein Vision recently performed the maiden flight of their latest AirCar prototype.
 As you can see in the video, it’s a car with wings.

 “AirCar takes you from ground to sky with a takeoff of 300m reaching speeds up to 200 km/h.
 But most importantly, the stability and controllability of the AirCar is accessible to any pilot.”

-While at first it looks like a normal car driving down a road, it soon transforms into a flying craft with an extending tail and two wings that emerge and fold into position.
+While at first it looks like a normal car driving down a road, it soon transforms into a flying craft with wings and an extending tail.
 Klein Vision founder and chief designer Stefan Klein then takes off into the air.